Getting Ready for Your Portrait Session

 What to Bring

 Any favourite toys for little ones can be very handy to have, but it’s important that they know we can’t play until AFTER we’ve had your formal photos together.
 If we’re headed to a park where you guys like to play soccer, by all means bring the ball along!
-If you have a beloved family dog, bring them along too so we can capture the whole family (although we will need to take this into account when choosing a location).
+If you have a beloved family dog, bring them along too so we can capture the whole family.
 Anything that you like to do together, I would love to capture.
 As far as props go, if you’d like them please feel free to bring them along but they certainly aren’t necessary.

 On a more practical note, a change of clothes for each of you can be a useful thing to have if we’re headed to the beach or a park that might be a little muddy, or if you’ve opted for a light coloured item of clothing, just in case!
 I will be getting you guys to sit (and sometimes even lie) on the ground, so it’s good to be prepared.